-Unfortunately, due to local visa regulations for English teachers, only passport holders from the UK, Ireland, USA, Canada, Australia, New Zealand, South Africa (for China only), China, or Indonesia, can be considered for our job openings.
+Unfortunately, due to local visa regulations for English teachers, only passport holders from the UK, Ireland, USA, Canada, Australia, New Zealand, South Africa (for China only), can be considered for our job openings.

 Successful applications will receive a call or email from one of our recruiters within 78 hours of applying.

-Yes, you must have a Bachelor’s degree for teaching abroad with EF English First due to local visa regulations.
+Yes, you must have a Bachelor’s degree to teach abroad with EF English First due to local visa regulations.
 Without a Bachelor’s degree, we are unable to consider your application.
-However, if you will obtain a bachelor's degree within the next 4-6 months, you can also start the process early.
+However, if you obtain a bachelor's degree within the next 4-6 months, you can also start the process early.
 Thank you for understanding.

 No. We never use Chinese in the classroom.
 Don’t worry if you think that sounds strange; when you do our sponsored TEFL course it will become clear how we do this.
 Most cities in China have English road signs and English metro stations.
 Many restaurants have menus in English, and if they don’t they generally have pictures.
 Learning some basic survival Chinese when you arrive, such as addresses for taxis and some types of food is recommended though just to make things a bit easier.
 In most large cities you can even order food using apps in English.